nickfrosty/website/content/blog/2022/2022-first-week-off.md

 ---
-draft: false
 date: 2022-03-10 00:00 EST
 title: "First week off in 2022"
-# description: ''
+description: "After a long first two months of 2022, the time has finally come to take some time off.
+Time to cooldown."
-intro: ""
+# intro: ""
 # image: '/media/blog/'
-# hero_image: '/media/blog/'
 tags: newsletter, 2022, devlog
 ---